ibm-cloud-docs/app-configuration/ac-updated-cli.md

 {: #app-configuration-global-options}

 `--region` (string)
 :   The region where you provisioned your App Configuration instance.
-Available values: us-south, eu-gb, au-syd, us-east, eu-de, ca-tor, jp-tok, jp-osa, eu-es, br-sao, ca-mon.
+Available values: us-south, eu-gb, au-syd, us-east, eu-de, ca-tor, jp-tok, jp-osa, eu-es, br-sao, ca-mon, in-che, in-mum.

 `--output` (string)
 :   Choose an output format - can be 'json', 'yaml', or 'table'.
 Defaults to 'table'.